-After approval, if the candidate experiences an event that prevents sitting for the examination, the Board should be notified immediately.
-If the request is made prior to September 15, 2017, and if the review committee agrees that the request is due to circumstances beyond the control of the candidate, the examination portion of the fee may be refunded.
+After approval, if the candidate experiences an event that prevents sitting for the Certifying Examination, the ABOG should be notified immediately.
+If the request is made prior to September 15, 2018, and if the review committee agrees that the request is due to circumstances beyond the control of the candidate, the examination portion of the fee may be refunded minus a \$400 administrative processing fee.
 However, the application fee and late fees are not refundable.

+The review committee cannot refund examination fees after September 15, 2018.
 The review committee will not consider any request that is based primarily on non-emergency matters.

 IV.
-Eligibility to Sit for the 2017 Certifying Examination
+Eligibility Requirements for the 2018 Certifying Examination

-- A. The candidate must have received a passing grade on the Qualifying Examination prior to making application for the Certifying Examination.
-Candidates may not apply for the Certifying Examination pending the results of the Qualifying Examination.
-No exceptions to this requirement will be made. - B. Limitation of Eligibility.
-Candidates who fail the Certifying Examination 3 times must repeat and pass the Qualifying Examination and fulfill all other requirements to regain eligibility to apply for the Certifying Examination.
+A. The candidate must have passed the Qualifying Examination prior to making application for the Certifying Examination.
+Candidates may not apply for the Certifying Examination while waiting for the results of their Qualifying Examination.

+B. Limitation of Eligibility

-For fellows in an ABOG or ACGME-accredited fellowship in Maternal-Fetal-Medicine, Gynecologic Oncology, Reproductive Endocrinology and Infertility, or Female Pelvic Medicine and Reconstructive Surgery (FPMRS) or an official government fellowship, an additional year of eligibility is added for every year of training.
-However, if the candidate leaves the fellowship program before completion, they must achieve basic certification within eight years of completion of their residency training.
+For fellows in an ACGME-accredited fellowship in Maternal-Fetal-Medicine, Gynecologic Oncology, Reproductive Endocrinology and Infertility, or Female Pelvic Medicine and Reconstructive Surgery or a government fellowship, an additional year of eligibility is added for every year of training.